-Use switch (B) to select the menu entry +10 km/h or -10 km/h and press button (B) to either increase or decrease the set speed.
+Use the rocker switch to select the menu entry +10 km/h or -10 km/h and press the button to either increase or decrease the set speed.

-5. To activate and deactivate the speed limit warning

-Use switch (B) to select the menu point On / Off and press the button to switch the speed warning on or off.
-If the speed warning is deactivated, three dashes will be displayed ---
+- 5. To activate and deactivate the speed limit warning - Use the rocker switch to select the menu point On/Off and press the button to switch the speed warning either on or off.
+If the speed warning is deactivated, three dashes will be displayed ----